(Player-Care now sells Hide Glue - Click Here.)

 To test your glue, your best test, of course, is to glue up 1" wide strips of wood with a 1" square flat joint between them.
 When fully dry, weight until the joint breaks, record your break strength.
 From that time on, you will know what you have with that particular batch of glue.
 Try thin and thick mixtures of it, too, and test to see if you are really getting the strength you need to have.
 Hot hide glue should be stronger than carpenter glues, as well.
 At least, it has the capacity to be stronger.

-weigh the mass of jelly glue.
-If it weighs 5 times or more its initial weight,
+usable as glue.
+Now, weigh the mass of jelly glue.
+If it weighs 5 times or more

 You see, hot hide glue contains many different kinds of protein.
 The strongest and best proteins are also the heaviest and most cohesive, as you might expect.
 So when you start using your glue the next day, stir the pot, because your best and heaviest glue has settled to the bottom.
 Definitely not the stuff that Knox Gelatin is made of.